Evaluation of biomarkers of metal exposure

 Can heavy metal testing be included in a comprehensive medical check-up?

 Yes.
 In some cases, heavy metal analysis can be integrated into broader medical assessments aimed at studying different biomarkers related to metabolism, nutrition, or physiology.
+These advanced diagnostic programs allow for a more complete view of various health indicators.

 How long does it take to get the results of a heavy metals analysis?